DesignLipsx/WinUI-3-Apps-List/README.md

 3. Create a pull request to suggest your changes.
 4. Our team will review your submission and merge it if it meets our criteria.

 Please ensure your app fits the WinUI 3 category and provide a brief description and link.
+Don't forget to add your apps to the newly added apps section!

 Thank you for being a part of our community!